chrismair/Needy/README.md

 ## Known Limitations

-  - This implementation is quite limited.
   - It supports only relatively standard Gradle syntax.
-  - It only handles declared dependencies  (not transitive dependencies).
+  - It only processes declared dependencies  (not transitive dependencies).
   - The report does not include dependencies (jars) embedded within the project
   - When running Needy, you must include jars on the classpath for all classes referenced within the build files being parsed, e.g. the Gradle API or application-specific classes.
-  - TBD...

 ## Needy Runtime Dependencies

-  - "config.needy" configuration file in the current directory
+  - A "config.needy" configuration file in the current directory
   - Groovy jar
-  - SLF4J API and implementation jar(s) -- e.g. Logback
+  - (SLF4J)[https://www.slf4j.org/] API and implementation (binding) jars
-  - TBD...

 ## Road Map